 On a warm, clear evening in October, Upper Marshall Hall was buzzing, filled with more than 200 Logger alumni and current students swapping stories and talking shop.

 The 32nd Annual Alumni Sharing Knowledge Night, known to most Loggers as “ASK Night,” was in full swing.
-Held the Thursday night before Homecoming and Family Weekend, the event welcomed alumni back to campus to connect with current students and chat about possible career paths, internships, classes, grad schools, volunteering opportunities, and virtually every other experience that can help shape both a student’s college career and their professional one.
+The event welcomed alumni back to campus to connect with current students and chat about possible career paths, internships, classes, grad schools, volunteering opportunities, and virtually every other experience that can help shape both a student’s college career and their professional one.

 This night nearly 75 alumni perched at bistro tables scattered throughout the room, ready to share the wisdom of their experience with a new generation of Loggers.
 Students from all classes and majors were encouraged to attend the event, and were met by an eclectic mix of entrepreneurs, teachers, physicians, recruiters, counselors, researchers, scientists, consultants, occupational and physical therapists, engineers, programmers, designers, and many, many more.
 “What I wish I’d known when I was you,” was a common theme that ran through many overheard conversations.
 Another?
 “How do I get where you are?”